fggo/html/README.md

 	</body>
 </html>-->
 ```
 ### Escape char

 ## Flash Video Audio
-1. Create Flash .fla and Export as .swf to use on a web page web pages
+1. Flash .fla is exported into .swf for use on web pages
-2. HTML5 video audio tag to add video or audio on
+2. HTML5 video audio tag to add video or audio on web pages
 3. YouTube or SoundCloud services

 ### How Flash works
 Exporting .fla to .swf creates code to embed the flash movie in your page.<br/>